crcdng/dont-touch-men/README.md

 Alert people before they are touching MEN (Mouth Eyes Nose).

-### NEW
+### NEW BRANCH
-To see the impact on performance and accuracy I am starting an alternative branch **v2** with no dependencies except for [TensorFlow.js](https://www.tensorflow.org/js) that uses [BodyPix version 2](https://github.com/tensorflow/tfjs-models/tree/master/body-pix).
+I have started working on an alternative branch **v2** with no dependencies except for [TensorFlow.js](https://www.tensorflow.org/js) that uses [BodyPix version 2](https://github.com/tensorflow/tfjs-models/tree/master/body-pix).
 To see this branch, use:

 `git checkout v2`